lxqt/compton-conf/README.md

 ## WARNING

-This repository will receive no further updates and should be considered deprecated.
+This repository is archived and will receive no further updates and should be considered deprecated.
+If you are looking for a configuration tool for the X composite manager, try [picom](https://github.com/yshui/picom).

 ## Overview